Alfresco/tutorials/docs/api-tutorial/introduction.md

 ## Prerequisites

 The following examples will be building on the [Contract Management](https://www.alfresco.com/abn/tutorials/contract-management/) tutorials, so be sure to check them out before continuing.
+This guide also depends on having downloaded and insatlled [Postman](https://www.postman.com/downloads/).

 A quick word on Postman if you never used it before: It basically builds a request out of parameters you provide.
 So you only need to worry about three things: